ungleich/cdist/docs/src/man1/cdist.rst

 * 599 for cdist run errors
 * 500 for cdist/server errors.

+**-4, -force-ipv4**
+    Force to use IPv4 addresses only.
+No influence for custom remote commands.

-**-6, --ipv6**
+**-6, --force-ipv6**

-    Listen to both IPv4 and IPv6 (instead of only IPv4)

-**-b, --beta**

-    Enable beta functionality.
+    Force to use IPv6 addresses only.
+No influence for custom remote commands.

 **-C CACHE_PATH_PATTERN, --cache-path-pattern CACHE_PATH_PATTERN**

-    Sepcify custom cache path pattern.
-It can also be set by CDIST_CACHE_PATH_PATTERN environment variable.
+    Specify custom cache path pattern.
 If it is not set then default hostdir is used.
-For more info on format see :strong:`CACHE PATH PATTERN FORMAT` below.

 **-c CONF_DIR, --conf-dir CONF_DIR**

-    Add configuration directory (can be repeated, last one wins)
+    Add configuration directory (can be repeated, last one wins).

 **-D DIRECTORY, --directory DIRECTORY**
     Where to create local files

+**-g CONFIG_FILE, --config-file CONFIG_FILE**
+    Use specified custom configuration file.

 **-H HTTP_PORT, --http-port HTTP_PORT**
     Create trigger listener via http on specified port

 **-i MANIFEST, --initial-manifest MANIFEST**

-    path to a cdist manifest or '-' to read from stdin.
+    Path to a cdist manifest or '-' to read from stdin.

+**--ipv6**
+    Listen to both IPv4 and IPv6 (instead of only IPv4)

 **-j [JOBS], --jobs [JOBS]**

-    Specify the maximum number of parallel jobs, currently only global explorers are supported
+    Operate in parallel in specified maximum number of jobs.
+Global explorers, object prepare and object run are supported.
+Without argument CPU count is used by default.
+Currently in beta.

 **-n, --dry-run**

-    do not execute code
+    Do not execute code.

+**-O SOURCE, --source SOURCE**
+    Which file to copy for creation

 **-o OUT_PATH, --out-dir OUT_PATH**

-    directory to save cdist output in
+    Directory to save cdist output in.

+**-P, --timestamp**
+    Timestamp log messages with the current local date and time in the format: YYYYMMDDHHMMSS.us.

+**-R [{tar,tgz,tbz2,txz}], --use-archiving [{tar,tgz,tbz2,txz}]**
+    Operate by using archiving with compression where appropriate.
+Supported values are: tar - tar archive, tgz - gzip tar archive (the default), tbz2 - bzip2 tar archive and txz - lzma tar archive.
+Currently in beta.

 **-r REMOTE_OUT_PATH, --remote-out-dir REMOTE_OUT_PATH**

-    Directory to save cdist output in on the target host
+    Directory to save cdist output in on the target host.

 **--remote-copy REMOTE_COPY**

-    Command to use for remote copy (should behave like scp)
+    Command to use for remote copy (should behave like scp).

 **--remote-exec REMOTE_EXEC**

-    Command to use for remote execution (should behave like ssh)
+    Command to use for remote execution (should behave like ssh).

-**-S SOURCE, --source SOURCE**
-    Which file to copy for creation
+**-S, --disable-saving-output-streams**
+    Disable saving output streams.

 CONFIGURATION
 -------------